coffeelabor/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+  Sessions allow authentication credentials to be used by the server so the user doesnt have to re-enter login information every time they go to a different page.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+  bcrypt is a dependency that allows a password to be cryptographically hashed so that the password is not stored in plain text.
+It produces a seemingly random string of characters off of a given password

 - [ ] What does bcrypt do to slow down attackers?

+  A parameter that bcrypt takes is the number of rounds that a password can be hashed.
+Each round is 2^nth times that the password is hashed which makes it take longer to brute force attack and harder to match a hash against a rainbow table.

 - [ ] What are the three parts of the JSON Web Token?

+  The first part is a header which indicates the type of algorithm and token.
+The second is the payload which has the permissions for the user and additional information.
+The third is the signature by combining the header and payload together then using a secret to sign it.

 ## Minimum Viable Product